 Why should my organization join the challenge?

-For them and many others, prevention looks like understanding their needs and their culture, while increasing access to employment, housing, food, social connections, and support.
+For them and many others, prevention looks like understanding their needs and their culture, while increasing access to employment, housing, and food, as well as social connection, and community support.

 General Onboarding Process

-- At the end of each month, the Suicide Prevention Coalition will award each certified organization with a Military Strong window cling, individual stickers for employees, a thank you via Facebook, a letter of appreciation from Mayor Wilmot Collins and a letter to the editor of the Helena Independent Record, and inclusion on the coalition and PsychArmor websites.
+7. At the end of each month, the Suicide Prevention Coalition will award each certified organization with a Military Strong window cling, individual stickers for employees, a thank you via Facebook, a letter of appreciation from Mayor Wilmot Collins and a letter to the editor of the Helena Independent Record, and inclusion on the coalition and PsychArmor websites.

 What if members of my team are already registered on PsychArmor?
 Do they need to use the team link?